Adedamola99/project-2/README.md

 # project-2
 A landing page

-# This readMe is under construction
+# This readMe is under construction..........